Athletics at the 2016 Summer Olympics – Women's javelin throw: Summary

 The following evening the medals were presented by Li Lingwei, IOC member, China and Alberto Juantorena, Vice President of the IAAF.

 Schedule

 All times are Brasília Time (UTC−3).

 Records

-Prior to the competition, the existing World and Olympic records were as follows.
+Prior to the competition, the existing world record, Olympic record, and world leading mark were as follows:

 The following national records were established during the competition:

 Results

 Qualifying round

 Qualification rule: qualification standard 63.00m (Q) or at least best 12 qualified (q).